Youth Voices on Treatment in the Shadow of the Overdose Crisis

 Care providers must be responsive to the ways in which youth experiencing street involvement are using cannabis to navigate their everyday lives and needs.
 They should engage in conversations with youth about their cannabis use, discussing potential benefits and risks of cannabis in the context of their physical and mental health and substance use issues.

 Who We Are

-The members of our team’s Youth Advisory Council (YAC), and the youth who participated in the qualitative interviews, focus groups, and summit event that inform this report, represent a diverse group of men, women, and trans and non-binary individuals between the ages of 14 and 28.
+The members of our team’s YAC, and the youth who participated in the qualitative interviews, focus groups, and summit event that inform this report, represent a diverse group of men, women, and trans and non-binary individuals between the ages of 14 and 28.
 Those who chose to disclose their ethnicity self-identified as white, Indigenous, African Canadian, Middle Eastern, Asian, and mixed.

 All participants self-identified as having past or current experience with substance use in the context of street involvement.
 The vast majority had also experienced concurrent mental health concerns.
 They were recruited from drop-in centres, shelters, and other services dedicated to youth experiencing street involvement, and from the At-Risk-Youth Study (ARYS), a prospective cohort of more than 1,000 street involved young people who use drugs in Greater Vancouver.
 Interviews with youth-focused care providers have also informed this report.
 These providers include family physicians, nurse practitioners, nurses, drug and alcohol counselors, and social workers.

 This report is dedicated to the young people who have lost their lives to overdose in British Columbia, including several youth who participated in our studies.
 We remember you, and we miss you.